-On February 18, 2020, the Ministry of Transportation introduced Bill 171, to enact the Building Transit Faster Act, 2020 (Transit Act), relating to four priority projects in the Toronto area.
+On February 18, 2020, the Ministry of Transportation introduced Bill 171, to enact the Building Transit Faster Act, 2020 (Transit Act), relating to four priority transit projects in the Toronto area.
 The Transit Act was passed on July 8, 2020.
 The Transit Act poses commitments on utilities, including Hydro One, to relocate infrastructure to allow the timely construction of the transit projects.
 Metrolinx, the builder of the transit projects, and Hydro One must work together on a notice that agrees to the timing of when the relocation work must be completed.
 If Hydro One is non-compliant, Metrolinx can file an application with the Ontario Superior Court of Justice, where a judge can either order Hydro One to comply or authorize Metrolinx to carry out the work, or impose a monetary penalty on Hydro One.
 On July 8, 2020, the Ontario Energy Board Act, 1998 (OEB Act) was accordingly amended to prohibit a utility from recovering the monetary penalty in rates.
+On October 22, 2020, Bill 222, An Act to Amend Various Acts in Respect of Transportation-Related Matters passed first reading.
+Bill 222 includes amendments to the Transit Act so that the Transit Act would also apply to "any other prescribed provincial transit project" in addition to the four priority transit projects in the Toronto area.